Frederick VI of Denmark: Birth and family

 The future King Frederick VI was born between 10 and 11 p.m. on 28 January 1768 in the Queen's Bedchamber at Christiansborg Palace, the royal residence in central Copenhagen.
 He was the first child born to King Christian VII and Queen Caroline Mathilde of Denmark and Norway.
 He was born 15 months after his parents' wedding, the day before his father's 19th birthday, and while his mother was just 16 years old.
 The King had shown little interest in the Queen after the marriage and only reluctantly visited her in her chambers.
 The King's advisors had to step in, among other things with love letters written in the King's name, in an attempt to make the marriage lead to a pregnancy and thus an heir to the throne.

+Crown Prince Frederick with his mother Queen Caroline Matilda.
+Watercolor on ivory by Carl Daniel Voigts, 1773 (The Royal Collection).

 The young prince was baptised already two days after the birth on 30 January at Christiansborg Palace by the royal confessor Ludvig Harboe, Bishop of Zealand, and was named after his late grandfather, King Frederick V. His godparents were King Christian VII (his father), the dowager queen Juliana Maria (his step-grandmother) and his half-uncle, Hereditary Prince Frederick.